masoud-bahrami/HATEOAS.Net/docs/README.md

 Link exceptions:

 1. *HRef*  is required.
-When creating a new link, If *HRef* is null or white space  *HRefNullExeption* will be throw.
+When creating a new link, If *HRef* is null or white space  *HRefNullExeption* will be thrown.